qhb1001/SDN-Simulation/README.md

 It should be noticed that I design this network from nowhere...
 Because I can't find a specific SDN topology structure with three layers in paper.
 At the same time, because my coding ability is not so good yet, I set few nodes for future debugging.

+2.21 Well… I suddenly come to the fact that why there are only two layers in the original paper: because the slave controllers are only responsible for the transferring of information and nothing else.
+The meaning of it is just reduce the strain of the network, while the domain controller and super controller are enough for this new kind of network.

 ## Problem

 If there exits blank in project's name, programm won't be compiled successfully.